 yarn link within the

 gltf-transform -h will use local code instead of any global installation.

 Before adding new features or packages to the repository, please open an issue on GitHub to discuss your proposal.
 Some features may not fit the current scope of the project, or may be more than I am able to maintain long-term.
-Even if a feature does not end up in this repository, custom transform functions can be defined and used externally.
+Even if a feature does not end up in this repository, custom extensions and functions can be defined and used externally.
 Changes including test coverage are strongly preferred.

 New features should be compatible with both Node.js and Web, though exceptions may be possible in certain situations.
 To accomplish that, any platform-specific resources (like instances of HTMLCanvasElement or headless-gl) are passed into API functions by the user, rather than being created by the API directly.